 In this guide you will find links to tools and reports that can help you:

-- assess which interventions provide the best value for money, by calculating their ROI
+- assess which interventions provide the best value for money, by calculating their costs, benefits and ROI

 - compare costs, savings and clinical outcomes